WHUIR/DFC/README.md

 * LDAtwordPath:LDA top words path
 * resultWriter:output the predict result in file

-## aunch the program
+## launch the program

 The main java entry is in class DfcMain.java.To launch the program there are several parameters must be setting as described above.
     If you run the task of classification, you need to set the parameters bCateNum and btruth to be zero, then set the catalogPath